afreemannc/jirclemud/core/prompt/README.md

 ## Additional field properties

 ### replaceInPrefix (select types only)
-Both select fields are opinionated about how the use prompt is formatted.
-Setting this option to true forces the field to skip automated prompt formatting and attempt option token replacement in the promptMessage.
+Both select field types are opinionated about how the field title is formatted.
+Setting the replaceInPrefix property to true forces the field to skip automated prompt formatting and attempt option token replacement in the title.

 Example:
     fields['start'] = {